gemfire/gemfire-developer-website/content/examples/java/partitioned-regions.md

 tags:
 - Java
 type: examples
-description: This example demonstrates the basic property of partitioning where the data entries are distributed across all servers that host a region.
+description: This example demonstrates the basic property of partitioning where the data entries are distributed across all VMware GemFire servers that host a region.
 The distribution is like database sharding, except that the distribution occurs automatically.
 ---

 This example demonstrates the basic property of partitioning.
 The basic